MohammedMateenuddin/attendance-system/README.md

-🎯 Radius – Geo-Fenced Attendance System
+📍 Radius – Geo-Fenced Attendance System

-Radius is a modern web-based attendance system that uses geo-fencing to ensure students can mark attendance only if they are within 100 meters of the classroom.
+A modern, real-time geo-fenced attendance web app where professors can start a session, and students can mark attendance only if they are physically within a 100-meter radius.

-It removes manual roll-calls, prevents proxy attendance, and gives teachers a clean, real-time interface to manage sessions effortlessly.
+This project solves the problem of proxy attendance and manual roll-call, using location-based verification and a clean, fast UI.

 🔗 Live Demo: https://attendance-system-ochre-ten.vercel.app/

-🚀 Tech Stack: React, Vite, Tailwind CSS, Supabase, Lucide-React
+🛠 Built With: React + Vite, Tailwind CSS, Supabase, Lucide-React

-📌 Features
+✨ Features
 👨‍🏫 For Professors

-Start an attendance session instantly
+Start and stop attendance sessions

-Session remains active until stopped

-See which students marked attendance
+Real-time list of students who marked attendance

-Real-time updates (powered by Supabase)
+Secure teacher login with Supabase Auth

 🎓 For Students

 Mark attendance only when within 100 meters

-Automatically detects location
+Automatic location detection

-Clean and simple UI
+Smooth and minimal interface

-⚙️ System Features
+⚙️ System Capabilities

-Supabase Auth (Email)
+Geo-location validation (Haversine formula)

-Real-time database updates
+Supabase real-time database

-Secure API interactions

-Deployed on Vercel
+Modern, responsive UI

-Works on mobile & desktop
+Works on mobile and desktop

+Fully deployed on Vercel

-🛠 Tech Stack
+🧰 Tech Stack
+Layer	Technology

-Frontend: React + Vite
+Frontend	React + Vite

-Styling: Tailwind CSS
+Styling	Tailwind CSS

-Backend: Supabase (Auth, DB, Realtime)
+Backend	Supabase (Auth, DB, Realtime)

-Icons: Lucide-React
+Icons	Lucide-React

-Geo-Location: Browser Geolocation API + Haversine Formula
+Geo-Location	Browser Geolocation API

-📂 Project Structure
+📁 Project Structure
 src/
 │── components/
 │── pages/